-The executive board directors receive variable medium- and long-term remuneration.
-These directors are part of the group of beneficiaries of the 2019-2021 Incentive Plan described in section B.3.
+Only the executive board directors receive variable medium- and long-term remuneration.
+These board directors form part of the group of beneficiaries of the first overlapping cycle (2022-2024) of the Extraordinary Medium- and Long-Term Incentive Plan, of a non-vested and multi-year nature, currently in force.